ess-dmsc/vmm-sdat/README.md

 https://github.com/ess-dmsc/event-formation-unit/blob/master/src/gdgem/nmx/Readout.h

 ### Time calculation
-The convertFile utility of the vmm-hdf5-to-root package analyses the hdf5 files of the gdgem/SRS pipeline.
+The convertFile utility of the vmm-sdat package analyses pcapng or the hdf5 files of the gdgem/SRS pipeline.
 There are two time stamps in the hdf5 file, the srs_timestamp coming from the SRS front end card (FEC), and the chiptime coming from the VMM ASIC.
+To obtain the total time, these two timestamps are added, and the new field in the root file is just called time.

 The VMM measures time in BCID and TDC, with a 40 MHz BC clock the BCID has a 25 ns resolution.
 The BCID is a 12 bit number with values going from 0-4095, that means the bc_time is covering a range of 4096 * 25 ns = 102.4 us.
 The TDC gives information about the time between BCIDs.
 With a TAC slope of 60 ns, the time resolution of the tdc_time is 60ns/256 bits = 0.23 ns.
 The tdc_time and the bc_time together are called chiptime.